kavelin-academy/guidelines/README.md

-# kavelin-guidelines
+# Guidelines
-Guidelines for creating lessons, exercise, career guidance tests.
-For those who are interested in teaching and pedagogy.
+Guidelines for creating lessons and exercise